 With the support of the Gerda Henkel Stiftung

-New Europe College, Institute for Advanced Study in the humanities and social sciences in Bucharest, Romania announces a Call for Applications for its newly launched GERDA HENKEL Fellowships.
-The program targets young researchers / academics working in the fields of humanities (in particular archaeology, art history, historical Islamic studies, history, history of law, history of science, prehistory and early history) from the following countries: Afghanistan, Belarus, China (only Tibet and Xinjiang Autonomous Regions), Kazakhstan, Kyrgyzstan, Moldova, Mongolia, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.
+New Europe College, Institute for Advanced Study in the humanities and social sciences in Bucharest (Romania) announces a Call for Applications for the GERDA HENKEL Fellowships.
+The program targets young researchers / academics working in the fields of the historical humanities (in particular archaeology, art history, historical Islamic studies, history, history of law, history of science, prehistory and early history) from the following countries: Afghanistan, Belarus, China (only Tibet and Xinjiang Autonomous Regions), Kazakhstan, Kyrgyzstan, Moldova, Mongolia, Russia, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 NEC provides an attractive meeting and working place for scholars from all around the world who wish to pursue a meaningful project of their own while also meeting with peers from other disciplines.
 It supports its fellows by providing excellent conditions for their work and by establishing a strong and productive network among academics and intellectuals in the country and beyond.
 The institute has acquired a unique position in the region and has established itself as a research center of international reputation.

 - A monthly stipend of 750 € (tax free) to cover living expenses related to their stay in Bucharest;

 - Accommodation in Bucharest, comprising living quarters and working space.
 The Fellows will also have free access to the NEC library and electronic resources/databases;